-We review and summarize the current information about the PRAT, its role in causing diseases, and ways to prevent effects.
-The its adverse keywords "Perirenal adipose tissue; Adipose tissue; Cardiovascular diseases; Obesity; Renal pathology; Interventions" were searched in various databases, including ISI Web Of Science, PubMed, Google Scholar, and Scopus.
+We review and summarize the current information about the PRAT, its role in causing diseases, and ways to prevent adverse effects.
+The keywords "Perirenal adipose tissue; Adipose tissue; Cardiovascular diseases; Obesity; Renal pathology; Interventions" were searched in various databases, including ISI Web Of Science, PubMed, Google Scholar, and Scopus.
 Related English articles published till 2022 were reviewed.
 Because of this field's ever-changing knowledge, the focus was mainly on papers after 2010.